BlueBird67/BlackScreens/README.md

 ## Tests

-This App has been tested already on Windows 10 lastest officials builds on jully 2020, with 2 different screens.
+This App has been tested already on Windows 10 and 11 lastest officials builds on november 2022, with 2 different screens.

 BlackScreens works with DotNet 4.8.
 It has been built with Visual Studio 2019 Community edition.